roscoestar/roscoestar.github.io/_posts/2019-09-11-dinosaur-family-overview.markdown

 ![fig-1.13](/assets/family-overview-13.png)

-Another group of secondarily herbivorous or omnivorous theropods, the Oviraptorosaurs (“egg thief lizard”) were quite birdlike, possibly filling the niche of a cassowary.
+Another group of secondarily herbivorous or omnivorous theropods, the oviraptorosaurs (“egg thief lizard”) were quite birdlike, possibly filling the niche of a cassowary.
 Famous examples include Oviraptor, Anzu, and Gigantoraptor.

 ![fig-2.12](/assets/family-overview-2.12.jpg)